guo-vincent/TetrisEngine/README.md

 On linux/mac:

-The executable will be under "build\bin\"
+The executable will be under "build/bin/"
-Test files will be generated under "build\bin\tests"
+Test files will be generated under "build/bin/tests"

 On windows:

-The executable will be under "build\bin\Release"
+The executable will be under "build/bin/Release"
-Test files will be generated under "build\bin\tests\Release"
+Test files will be generated under "build/bin/tests/Release"

 To make your life easier, build.py takes in some optional flags:

-1. "--no-tests": Default=ON.
+1. "--no-tests": (DEFAULT=ON)
    - Use if you wish to explicitly force CMake to skip compilation of tests
    - Cannot be declared with the --tests flag.
    - Shortens compilation time.

 2. "--tests": compiles unit tests.

 3. "--run": immediately executes all files compiled by CMake.
+(DEFAULT=OFF)
    - includes unit tests compiled, if they compiled successfully.

+4. "--document": updates doxygen documents.
+(DEFAULT=OFF)
+   - run this every now and then
+   - not running

+5. "--use-cache": uses cache to rebuild project (DEFAULT=OFF)
+   - **Warning: changes to config code may not be reflected if you enable this option**
+   - **python build.py --use-cache might skip tests and documentation changes**
+   - massively reduces compilation time by performing incremental changes instead
+   - use for smallish changes

 The output generated can get quite verbose, so I recommend piping the output to a .txt file.